 Place that lid on top and don’t lift it until it’s done!

-Coming home after a long day of school “Fall” parties (I wish they would call things what they are!), wrangling 30 sugar-high, excited and squirmy kids to do pumpkin bowling or decorate their own pumpkin sugar cookie is exhausting…not joking, it truly is, though it is fun, so coming home to the exotic smell of chili is both warm and comforting, with a full meal all ready to tackle the busy school night or Halloween night, or snowy night, or relaxed weekend night, you get the idea.
+Coming home after a long day of school “Fall” parties, wrangling 30 sugar-high, excited and squirmy kids to do pumpkin bowling or decorate their own pumpkin sugar cookie is exhausting…not joking, it truly is.
+Coming home to the exotic smell of chili is both warm and comforting, with a full meal all ready to tackle the busy school night, Halloween night, snowy night, or relaxed weekend night…you get the idea.

 Once it’s finished, give it a good stir, taste and adjust the salt and pepper if needed.